 At the project initiation phase, a multi tenure instrument is applied for and it combines a number of previously available tenure rights under one tenure instrument.
 It is issued for the period that corresponds to the electricity purchase agreement period of up to 40+ years.
 If an electricity purchase agreement is not obtained then the term is limited to 10 years in most circumstances.

-You will be required to pay an application fee, as outlined in the Crown Land fees schedule (PDF), as well as rental fees.
+You'll be required to pay an application fee, as outlined in the Crown Land fees schedule (PDF, 49KB), as well as rental fees.

 Rents are determined based on the type of rights being transferred and land values.

 - Rent for an investigative licence is $500 per year

 - Rent for rights associated with a multi tenure instrument are broken out by use - licence of occupation rights are calculated at 7.5% of land value, a lease is 8%.
 For uses that are similar in nature to utilities, rent is 7.5% or 8% of zone land value based on different rights being issued